k78ma/quartz/content/Robotics/Simple Static State Estimation Example.md

 ---
-title: Alpha-Beta-Gamma Filter
+title: Simple Static State Estimation Example
 tags:
   - robotics
-date: 2024-09-23
+date: 2024-09-28
 aliases:
-  - alpha-beta-gamma filter
+  - simple static state estimation example
 ---
 ## Weighing Gold Example
 In this example, we estimate the state of a static system.
 A static system is a system that doesn’t change its state over a reasonable period.
 Here, we we estimate the weight of the gold bar.
 We have unbiased scales (the measurements don’t have a systematic error), but the measurements do include random noise.